10. Final Thoughts & Summary

 — Francisco J. Varela, Evan Thompson, Eleanor Rosch, The Embodied Mind; Cognitive Science and Human Experience, MIT Press 1991

-The word-sensibility approach pertains to a dynamical systems description of a society of organisms who divide between members many organismic interactions and responses of ‘the_individual’ to the environment that, in its affect, produces the seeds of communication, ritual, culture and self identity.
+The word-sensibility approach pertains to a ecological systems description of a society of organisms who divide between members many organismic interactions and responses of ‘the_individual’ to the environment that, in its affect, produces the seeds of communication, ritual, culture and self identity.

 - Human communication is about sharing general spheres of responsiveness.

 The Cycle: environments form the systems for the agent to form relations.
 Concepts are a byproduct of the interaction between an agent and its environment.
 The primary product is context from which the concepts emerge.
 This forms the contextual ecosystems that drives one’s responsiveness.

 - An action based theory of context includes empathy and mind reading.

 - The concept of affordance is borrowed to refer to apt motivated conditions.

 - These lead the agent’s virtual responsive-action on nested layers of context.

 It might seem that the dynamical context provides an understanding of the situational context.
 However, we suggest that this is not quite right, or even backwards.
 It’s better to say that the dynamical context seeks predictions for itself, not for the situational context found in the text.
 The situational context imparts the environment that the dynamical context aims to predict.